-Why Encourage Fibre in Your Child’s Diet?
+Why Add Fibre to Your Child’s Diet?

-What is Daily Recommended Fiber Intake?
+What Is the Daily Recommended Fibre Intake?

-As a rule of thumb, if you’re planning to calculate fibre intake, just take your kid’s current age and add 5 grams of fibre to it.
+As a rule of thumb, if you’re planning to calculate fibre intake, take your kid’s current age and add 5 grams of fibre to it.
 That’s their total fibre intake according to their age.

-High Fibre Rich Foods for Children
+High Fibre-Rich Foods for Children

 Mornings and oatmeal go hand-in-hand.
-One cup ofcooked oatmeal gives you up to 4 grams of fibre.
-Make it your child’s favourite go-to recipe by throwing in some sliced walnuts, cinnamon, maple syrup and raisins.
+One cup of cooked oatmeal gives you up to 4 grams of fibre.
+Make it your child’s favourite go-to recipe by throwing in some sliced walnuts, cinnamon, maple syrup, and raisins.

 High in potassium and fibre, one medium banana packs 3.1 grams of fibre.

 Berries are good for the brain and the stomach.
 Pack up some blueberries for lunch and throw in a mix of raspberries and strawberries.
 1/2 cup of raspberries gives 4 grams of fibre while blueberries and strawberries of the same quantity deliver 1.8 grams and 1.5 grams of fibre, respectively.